Skip to main content

 • Play the My American Farm interactive game Amazing Grains.

 • Read Issue 5 of Ag Today titled Agriculture in Society.
-This reader can be printed or accessed digitally.
+This reader can be accessed digitally.
 Students will learn the term sustainability and what that means to farmers who need to produce 60% more food with the same amount of land in order to feed a growing world population.
 Learn what byproducts are and how they are used, how food packaging has decreased waste, and how farmers use technology such as various tools, robots, and hand-held devices to improve their efficiency.

 • Watch the 3-minute "How Stuff Works" video clip about Corn Plastic.